 Pangong Lake: Most people stay at a place called Spangmik, where there are plenty of accommodation choices.
 However, we asked our driver to continue to the last village, called Man, which only had a small number of places.
 It’s mostly glamping-style tents and at first places were quoting us 2000 rupees until we found a family who had four basic tents and we paid 600 rupees (AUD$12) per person including meals.

 There are numerous treks in Ladakh, however, the most popular one for independent hikers is Markha Valley trek.
 It’s easily accessible from Leh and can be organised completely on your own because there’s a good network of homestays, the trail is very clear and local taxis can drop and pick up from the trailheads.

-I wrote a whole post on my time trekking in the Markha Valley and you can read about it here.
+I wrote a blog and guide on trekking in the Markha Valley, you can read about it here.

 Zanskar Valley is seldom visited by tourists who travel to Ladakh.
 It’s remote, has only basic services and infrastructure and is a challenging place to get to.
 Most people who do reach there are usually on some sort of package tour or with an organised driver and guide, however, it is possible (with some patience) to do it alone/independently.

 We decided to take the local buses that shuttle up and down the road from Leh to Choglamsar instead.
 They leave frequently from the main gate in Leh, five minutes from the main bazaar.
 From Choglamsar, there are buses going on to Shey and Thiksey or you can also take a taxi from there to Stok, or walk if you have plenty of time.

 To get back, you have to flag the buses down on the main road or hitch a ride with someone driving past, which is what we did.

 Thiksey and Hemis are perhaps the most impressive monasteries and in my opinion, are must sees on any Leh, Ladakh trip.